PrestaShop/docs/src/content/1.7/development/register-new-hook.md

 </xml>
 ```

+{{% notice tip %}}
-> Always add new hooks in the bottom of the list, the order of registration matters.
+Always add new hooks at the bottom of the list, as hooks are registered sequentially.
+{{% /notice %}}

 ## Prepare database update for auto upgrades

-The last step is to describe the update (basically the insertion of new hooks in *hooks* table) for the auto upgrade module.
-Locate the X.Y.Z.sql file that refers to the next version: for instance, if the next release is the `1.7.5`, locate this file in `install-dev/upgrade/sql` folder.
+The last step is to describe the update process for the auto upgrade module – essentially, the insertion of new hooks in *hooks* table.
+Locate the X.Y.Z.sql file that refers to the PrestaShop version that will include your change: for instance, if the release expected to include this change is `1.7.5.0`, locate that file in `install-dev/upgrade/sql` folder.

-> Creates it if the file doesn't exists.
+{{% notice tip %}}
+This process is explained here: [Structure and content upgrades]({{< ref "/1.7/development/database/structure.md#structure-and-content-upgrades" >}})
+{{% /notice %}}

 Then add the corresponding SQL commands to add new hooks: